 - Black Widow's gauntlets, which can fire grappling hooks, knock-out drugs, stun gun charges, explosives, and tracking devices.
 They were inspired by Spidey's web shooters in-universe (and doubtless out of universe as well).

 - Subverted in Toy Story, where Buzz thinks he has a wrist gadget, but as Woody points out, it's just a sticker.

-- The main character of Cowboys and Aliens wears one, which turns out to be an Arm Cannon.
+- The main character of Cowboys & Aliens wears one he stole accidentally from an alien ship, which turns out to be an Arm Cannon.

-- In Sky High, Royal Pain has one that controls her suit (and the device that cuts off the antigravity of the school).
+- In Sky High (2005), Royal Pain has one that controls her suit (and the device that cuts off the antigravity of the school).

 - The stun guns used in Pandorum.
 According to the Word of God this was so the character could use his hands for all the physical activity required.